-We have audited the Remuneration Report included in the Directors' report for the year ended 30 June 2023.
+We have audited the Remuneration Report included in pages 15 to 22 of the Directors' report for the year ended 30 June 2023.

 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.